-Labeling initiatives, like those being considered by the EU, will only bring more consumer attention to sustainability in palm oil products.
+Boycotts and labeling initiatives, like those being considered by the EU, will only bring more consumer attention to sustainability in palm oil products.

 Expert analysis indicates that the costs associated with sourcing RSPO-certified palm oil are modest - especially when compared with brand value.